Generic Analysis of Model Product Lines via Constraint Lifting: Conflict of interest

-Our approach does not focus on textual syntax, but the static structure of a model.
+There is existing work on \emph{language independent} product-line analysis.
+Kastner~et~al. propose a generic product-line syntax check for arbitrary textual languages in~\cite{kastner2009guaranteeing}.
+The analysis implementation can automatically be adapted to new languages by providing an annotated grammar that defines the syntax.
+The analysis then is able to verify for a domain artifact, that all variants that can be generated form it, are syntactically correct.
+In contrast, our approach does not focus on textual syntax, but the static structure of a model.
 Apel~et~al.~\cite{apel2010language} abstracted from work on product-line type checking and give an algorithm for language independent reference-checking for product-lines.
 We in contrast are not limited to one kind of constraint or analysis method.
 The dissertation~\cite{mazo2011generic} talks about a generic approach to verify product-line models.
 Here, the modeling language is generic, the constraints however are predefined and checked by an individual algorithm each.
+Similarly, Lopez-Herrejon and Egyed give constraints for safe composition in multi-view models with variability in Multi-View Models~\cite{lopez2010detecting}.
+The authors also implemented an analysis to check these constraints.
+Yet, the implementation was manually done per constraint.
+New constraints could not be checked automatically.
+Also Bilic~et~al. use fixed constraints in~\cite{bilic2020detecting}.
+The authors identified these constraints for the SysML and their analysis can not only detect possibly incorrect model variants but also ambiguities in variants.

-Also Buchmann~et~al. have fix constraints in their publications~\cite{buchmann2012ensuring} and~\cite{buchmann2014mapping}.
-They defined correctness constraints in OCL for the correctness of UML models.
-Interesting in comparison to our approach is, that those constraints are defined immediately on product-line level.
-We are more generic than these contributions, since for our approach the constraints are generic and can be defined for each language individually.
+We are more generic than these above contributions, since for our approach the constraints are generic and can be defined for each language individually.

-Similarly, the work of Famelis~et~al.~\cite{famelis2017software} describes constraints immediately in the level of product-lines.
-They distinguish four categories of properties that also take design uncertainty into account.
+The work of Famelis~et~al.~\cite{famelis2017software} does not only consider a fixed set of constraints.
+Yet, all constraints need to be defined immediately in the level of product-lines.
+I.e. one needs to specify what correctness means for a product-line immediately, whereas our approach is based on a notion of correctness for product variants.
+The authors furthermore distinguish four categories of properties that also take design uncertainty into account.
 I.e. they allow constraints that \emph{might} hold only for sets of variants.
 The constraints that we target belong to the category ``Necessary for all products of a product-line''.

 Also the work of Barner~et~al.~\cite{Barner2016} takes technical design uncertainties in product-lines into account.
 In their work, constraints are verified during the synthesis of correct variants within the design space that results from uncertainty.
+We in contrast consider managed variability within a product-line, while their work is based on a different notion of variability and does not target the analysis of predefined model product-lines.

 The paper~\cite{heidenreich2009towards} of Heidenreich~et~al. is closer related to our lifting approach.
 It proposes to use a constraint language for EMF models with the aim to check domain artifacts against these constraints.
 However, this work remains a proposal - to our knowledge there is no publication with a language definition or implementation.